 For over 20 years Professor Duflo has been working on evaluating social policies to find effective and tested interventions to improve the lives of the poor.
-She has received numerous academic awards for her work, most notably the John Bates Clark Medal in 2010.
+She has received numerous academic awards for her work, most notably the 2019 Nobel Memorial Prize in Economic Sciences.

 Kyle Keane holds a joint appointment as a Lecturer and Research Scientist in MIT’s Department of Materials Science and Engineering where he created the Interactive Materials Education Laboratory (IMEL) to develop and validate methods of making education more socially, physically, and intellectually reciprocal for learners.